 OSHA has gone ahead to set up various regulations and standards.
 Several standards have been set based on the industries that are being catered too.

 Furthermore, it takes into account all industries.
 Various industries such as Agriculture and Construction have separate regulations and standards whereas the others that qualify under the general industry have other guidelines.
 Certain OSHA Acts consist of specific instructions for the industries.
 They are required to follow them exactly.

 The general duty clause in it has stated that it is the responsibility of the employer to take into account and address all “serious recognized hazards”.
 Therefore employers are held responsible and liable by OSHA to follow the guidelines and also if they go on and violate any of their guidelines that have been set out and state for them.

 There are many courses available for training and guidelines for the employees but the best way to understand is to invest time and consideration in the work.
-The 10 Hour Construction Course is designed to help you give a brief understanding, training and guidance to all the OSHA’s dos and don’ts.
-The 30 Hour Construction Course takes you through an analysis in more details.
+The OSHA 10 Hour Construction Course is designed to help you give a brief understanding, training, and guidance to all the OSHA’s dos and don’ts.
+The OSHA 30 Hour Construction Course takes you through an analysis in more detail.
 Conducting yourself in truly a professional manner will help you gain more insight into the guidelines of safety procedures.